 Primary Purpose: Treatment

-- Primary outcome variable: Function.
-The Pediatric Outcomes Data Collection Instrument (PODCI) will be the primary endpoint as a measure of function and health related quality of life at 36 months post injection. [ Time Frame: This exam is to be administered at time of enrollment and at 4, 12, 24 and 36 months follow up visits. ] [ Designated as safety issue: No ]
+- Primary Outcome Variable: Function.
+The Pediatric Outcomes Data Collection Instrument (PODCI) Will be the Primary Endpoint as a Measure of Function and Health Related Quality of Life at 12 Months Post Injection. [ Time Frame: This exam is to be administered at time of enrollment and at 4 and 12 months follow up visits. ] [ Designated as safety issue: No ]

-- Second outcome variable: Ambulatory activity.
-It will be defined as average steps/day and percentage time active as measured by the StepWatch Activity Monitor for a 7 day sample. [ Time Frame: StepWatch monitor will be used 7 days prior to treatment and at 5 time points after treatment (two weeks and 4, 12, 24 and 36 months follow up visits ] [ Designated as safety issue: No ]
+- Second Outcome Variable: Ambulatory Activity.
+It Will be Defined as Average Steps/Day as Measured by the StepWatch Activity Monitor for a 7 Day Sample. [ Time Frame: StepWatch monitor will be used 7 days prior to treatment and 4 weeks, 4 months and 12 months follow up visits ] [ Designated as safety issue: No ]

 Drug: Aristospan 20mg